 IntraCranial Artery Feature Extraction (iCafe) of Vascular Biomarkers for Assessing Cerebral Vessel Health

 Vascular structure and function are important factors for maintaining brain health.
-To quantitatively and comprehensively describe intracranial artery features, a semi-autumated artery modeling tool (iCafe) was developed to analyze arteries from 3D vascular images, such as 3D Time-of-flight MRA.
+To comprehensively quantify intracranial artery features, a semi-autumated artery modeling tool (iCafe) was developed to analyze arteries from 3D vascular images, such as 3D Time-of-flight MRA.

 Technical development of iCafe was reported in the MRM paper.
-Briefly, iCafe (intraCranial artery feature extraction, previous name: BAFET) was built by incorporating and developing multiple vascular image processing modules, such as the centerline tracing algorithm (Open curve active contour [Wang, ICCV, 2011]) from the Farsight toolbox, the comprehensive and convenient trace editing operations, the artery anatomical labeling scheme for intracranial artery segments [Chen, RSNA, 2017], the automated vascular segmentation and analysis framework [Chen, arXiv, 2019], and the visualization platform to view vascular structures in multiple ways [Chen, ISMRM, 2020].
+Briefly, iCafe (intraCranial artery feature extraction, previous name: BAFET) was built by incorporating and developing multiple vascular image processing modules, such as the centerline tracing algorithm (Open curve active contour [Wang, ICCV, 2011] from the Farsight toolbox, the comprehensive and convenient trace editing operations, the artery anatomical labeling scheme for intracranial artery segments [Chen, MICCAI, 2020], the automated vascular segmentation and analysis framework [Chen, arXiv, 2019], and the visualization platform to view vascular structures in multiple ways [Chen, ISMRM, 2020].

 isotropic resliceing and intensity normalization